Carlow schools invited to join new initiative that 'fosters empathy, kindness and connection'

 Schools in Carlow are being invited to join a new national award scheme aimed at recognising and celebrating post-primary schools that promote empathy, kindness and connection among students and staff.

-The initiative, launching today, is being rolled out to schools across the country by Narrative 4 Ireland, a Limerick-based empathy education organisation that has trained hundreds of teachers and youth workers to deliver an evidence-based teaching method that fosters connection, empathy and encourages positive relationships in the classroom.
+The initiative, launched this week, is being rolled out to schools across the country by Narrative 4 Ireland, a Limerick-based empathy education organisation that has trained hundreds of teachers and youth workers to deliver an evidence-based teaching method that fosters connection, empathy and encourages positive relationships in the classroom.

 “I think we can all see why something like this is so timely.
 The world is very fractured at the moment, barriers are being reinforced and hate crimes and online bullying are rising.
 We need to dig deeper when it comes to bringing people back together” says TG4 presenter and awards ambassador Louise Cantillon.